muell16/domibusConnector/domibusConnector/src/site/markdown/installation/installation.md

     logging.config=<location of logging file>

-or adjusting the logging level by setting
+or use the spring boot to configure the logging level by setting the property, which will configure the root logging level.

     logging.level.root=WARN|INFO|DEBUG|TRACE